-This training will provide basic knowledge of communicable diseases applicable to substance use disorders (SUD) and will meet the criteria for minimum knowledge standards (Level 1) for SUD professionals in the Michigan publicly funded service delivery system.
+This training will provide basic knowledge of communicable diseases applicable to substance use disorders (SUD) and will meet the criteria for minimum knowledge.

 - Duration: 1.5 hours

-This lesson will explain what STD/Is are, how they can occur, and their consequences.
-A list of the common STD/Is is provided along with an in depth explanation on each of their characteristics, symptoms, and treatments.
+This lesson will explain what STIs are, how they can occur, and their consequences.
+A list of the common STIs is provided along with an in-depth explanation on each of their characteristics, symptoms, and treatments.

 HIV and AIDS are defined and their relationship is explained.
-This lesson will thoroughly explore the their history, symptoms, diagnosis, and transmission.
+This lesson will explore history, symptoms, diagnosis, and transmission.
 There are many myths and facts regarding HIV and AIDS, a list is provided to help your understanding of what these diseases are.

 There are three common types of viral hepatitis.
 An overview of hepatitis is provided and then a in depth explanation of each of the three types is explored.
 This lesson will explain the stages of the disease, transmission, treatment, and prevention.

-The end of this lesson will define Tuberculosis and explore its characteristics.
+The end of this lesson will define TB and explore its characteristics.
 An explanation and list of general symptoms is provided, along with statistics on the diseases impact on the population.
-The difference between Latent TB Infection and TB disease is explored through descriptions of each of their characteristics, symptoms, Transmission, treatment, and more.
+The difference between Latent TB Infection and TB disease is explored through descriptions of each of their characteristics, symptoms, transmission, treatment, and more.